saveourtool/diktat/info/guide/guide-chapter-4.md

 }
 ```

-Smart cast and contracts are better because they reduce boilerplate code and forced type conversion.
+Smart cast and contracts are a better choice because they reduce boilerplate code and features forced type conversion.

 **Invalid example**:
 ```kotlin